morelinq/MoreLINQ/README.md

 ### ZipLongest

-Returns a sequence of projections, each projection is build from K elements.
+Returns a sequence of projections, each projection is build from multiple elements.
-For the N-th projection, these K elements are those located at the N-th position of the K input sequences.
+For the N-th projection, these multiple elements are those located at the N-th position of the multiple input sequences.
 The resulting sequence is as long as the longest of the input sequences.

 This method has 3 overloads.

 ### ZipShortest

-Returns a sequence of projections, each projection is build from K elements.
+Returns a sequence of projections, each projection is build from multiple elements.
-For the N-th projection, these K elements are those located at the N-th position of the K input sequences.
+For the N-th projection, these multiple elements are those located at the N-th position of the multiple input sequences.
 The resulting sequence is as short as the shortest of the input sequences.

 This method has 3 overloads.